Bhuribhat/Number-Guesser-AI/README.md

 # Number Guesser AI

 This program trains AI on MNIST digit data set.
 It allows the user to draw a number on the screen and have the AI take a guess of which digit it is.
-This uses a **basic neural network** model and Tensorflow.
+This uses a **convolutional neural network** model and Tensorflow.

 **Instruction:**